I suppose there are people who can pass up free guacamole, but they’re either allergic to avocado or too joyless to liveFrank Bruni

 For a spicy guacamole, take four ripe avocados, peel, seed and cut them into chunks.
 Place in a bowl and mash with a fork.
 Add half a teaspoon ground cumin, one large tomato, diced, one large white onion, peeled and finely chopped, two Serrano chilies, seeded and chopped, and four tablespoons freshly-squeezed lime juice.

 Season to taste with hot pepper sauce, sea salt and ground black pepper.
 Stir together and pile into a serving bowl.
 Serve immediately with tortilla chips or various other delicious accompaniments.
 Enjoy!

 Host a Mexican Themed Spicy Guacamole Party

-Whether gathering coworkers together at lunchtime or getting neighbors and friends together in the backyard, Spicy Guacamole Day is a perfect time to enjoy this treat inherited from Central American cultures.
+Whether gathering coworkers together at lunchtime or getting neighbors and friends together in the backyard, National Spicy Guacamole Day is a perfect time to enjoy this treat inherited from Central American cultures.

 Get the tortilla chips ready for dipping, of course.
 But don’t stop there!
 Make it an all-out party by adding in a variety of Mexican and Tex-Mex dishes that people love to eat with guacamole.
 Tacos.
 Burritos.
 Enchiladas.
 Fajitas.
 The list goes on and on!